Skoopyy/Skoopyy/README.md

 - 👋 Hi, I’m @Skoopyy
-- 👀 Currently I am specializing in web development and Python Machine Learning
+- 👀 I do things.
 - 📫 How to reach me: Interact with me through Github